 You do not need a degree in archives to do this well.

-It works whether you are opening the box for the very first time or slowly bringing lasting order to a collection you have lived with for years.
+It works whether you are opening the box for the very first time or bringing lasting order to a collection you have lived with for years.

 Pamela Mayer, Archivist and Founder of Keeping the Past